 Mentally, I weighed up my options.
 Water is heavy (1 kg per litre) and it quickly tipped the scales in favour of not being too fussed about Stoer.

-The waterfall that gives Clashnessie its name was about half a mile upstream and wasn’t visible from the village but the foaming sea more than made up for that; the stream, though small, was in spate.
+The waterfall that gives Clashnessie its name — itself called Eas Clais an Easaidh (‘Waterfall Gorge waterfall’) — was about half a mile upstream and wasn’t visible from the village.
+The foaming sea more than made up for that and the stream, though small, was in spate.
 I crossed it on a low stone bridge and followed the road as it climbed gently out of the settlement.

 For about the next mile, the road clung to the edge of Clashnessie Bay, often with a wall of craggy hillside on the right and a drop onto rocks being battered by waves to the left.
 It was still windy but, without the rain, that was merely exhilarating.
 I absolutely loved this stretch of the walk.